ialbert/bio/README.md

 * https://ialbert.github.io/bio/

 ## Quick install

+`bio` works on Linux and Mac copmuters and on Windows with using the Linux Subsystem.
 Install the package with:

-    # Install prerequisites with conda, pip should also work.
+    # We recommend install prerequisites with conda.
-    conda install -c bioconda biopython pysam parasail-python
+    conda install -c bioconda biopython parasail-python

     # Install the bio package.
     pip install bio --upgrade

-See more details in the documentation.
+See more details in the [documentation][docs].

 ## Development